Using the right microphone for the job is vital if you want your music to sound radio-ready.

 So, what are all these different types of recording microphones, and which is right for you?

 But first, grab a FREE copy of my Home Recording Cheat Sheet.

 It goes over everything you’ll need to know before you hit the record button in your bedroom session.

-Where to record in your room, what acoustic treatment you need, mic techniques to get a more intimate performance… everything.
+Where to record in your room, what acoustic treatment you need, which mic techniques will get a more intimate performance… everything!

 Download it here:

 What Are the Three Different Types of Studio Mics?